3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/README.md

 Your project will be evaluated by your instructional team in order to provide you with useful feedback.
 The following criteria will be used for the evaluation:

-* __Project Workflow__: Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
-Did you use source control as expected for the phase of the program you’re in (detailed above)?
+* __Project Workflow__: Did you complete the user stories, wireframes, task tracking, README, and/or ERDs, as specified above?
+Did you use source control as expected (30+ commits) for the phase of the program you’re in (detailed above)?

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?